Listed below are the previous releases of Javelin, to view what features where introduced in each of the releases click the buttons below.

-Realistically Reject and Scrap always occurs somewhere but certain operations may never generate rejects, rework being done in real time, or perhaps you don’t want to allow the booking of scrap or holding a works order at a certain work center by putting the decision in the hands of an inspector or other responsible person at a later stage.
-Now SFDC terminals can have unique customization to decide which terminals facilitate these functions, making it easier for the operators to concentrate on their specific duties.
+Realistically Reject and Scrap always occurs somewhere but certain operations may never generate rejects, rework being done in real time, or perhaps you don’t want to allow the booking of scrap or holding a works order at a certain work centre by putting the decision in the hands of an inspector or other responsible person at a later stage.
+Now SFDC terminals can have unique customisation to decide which terminals facilitate these functions, making it easier for the operators to concentrate on their specific duties.

 Finally, operators can now make comments as they complete bookings – this may be just for information or indicate why they are not on target or invoke actions at a later date.
 The text is stored against each booking and can be examined via works order maintenance.

-Advanced Scheduling Inquiries
+Advanced Scheduling Enquiries

-A new suite of inquiries and reports have been added to make the most of the new features of Advanced Scheduling.
+A new suite of enquiries and reports have been added to make the most of the new features of Advanced Scheduling.
 These now expose scheduled times as well as dates and allow far more drill down to source information and clearer analysis of important results within each screen.